-The fair value of current borrowings is determined using the Compound Cash Rate formula or discounted cash flow formula, which takes into consideration known future cash flows (the next coupon date) and an annuity based on the difference between the coupon margin executed against the current trading margin.
-The fair values, as at 30 June 2014, are approximately 0.38% higher than the carrying amount (2013: 0.33% higher).
+The fair value of financial liabilities has been valued using inputs other than quoted prices (Level 1).
+Fair value is determined using the compound cash rate formula or discounted cash flow formula, which takes into consideration known future cash flows (the next coupon date) and an annuity based on the difference between the coupon margin executed against the current trading margin.
+The fair values, as at 30 June 2015, are approximately 0.28% higher than the carrying amount (2014: 0.36% higher).